sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rails-gems/image-upload.md

 Image still not loading?
 Here are some things to check:

   * Is your image uploading?
 Check in the bucket
   * Are you getting an "Access Denied" error?
-Check that your AWS credentials are right in you `.env` file.
+Check that your AWS credentials are right in your `.env` file.
   * Are you getting other bogus stuff!?